This is the first post in the series of “Memorable People I Met in Life” on this blog.

 She’s a persistent hiker.
 You can ask her to join you for a hike anytime anywhere and I’m sure she’d say yes.
 I went with her and our friend Jolani to Bunda mountain – or should I say Bunda hill, cos it wasn’t even high :p – and I was completely defeated by their endurance :)))) Well I’m not much of a hiker myself, I don’t hike a lot like they do, while they come from the mountains themselves! (this is just an excuse)

 But she also loves going to the lake.
-Her main purpose was always to get a bit of tan, but unfortunately always a no success and the furthest she could get was always to look ‘salmony’.😀 Probably it’s the Norwegian in her, not only she eats the best smoked salmon on Earth but she also borrows its color sometimes. :p I didn’t have the heart to tell her the bitter truth that it is probably a mission impossible for her to get tanned – just so that she wouldn’t stop trying! :p
+Her main purpose was always to get a bit of tan, but unfortunately always a no success and the furthest she could get was always to look ‘salmony’.
+I didn’t have the heart to tell her the bitter truth that it is probably a mission impossible for her to get tanned – just so that she wouldn’t stop trying! :p

 She’s a very fun person as well as a hard worker.
 She spent many days with children at schools in many districts, having questionnaires filled and interviews done then many nights analyzing them and writing the report.
 She wouldn’t say yes to work undone and results under her standard.